windingtree/org.id-schema/vocabulary.md

 ---
 ### `orgid:location`

-A location related to the business.
-Asserting the Location relationship implies only that the legal entity has some connection to a location in time or space.
-It does not imply that the legal entity is necessarily at that location at the time when the assertion is made.
+Physical location related to legal entity or an organizational unit.
+E.g. an office, a facility, etc.

 **Status**
 - stable